How to cook risotto

 Step 5: When the rice is ready, you can grate some Parmesan cheese over it and drizzle some olive oil.
 The dish is now ready to be served.

-The recipe above is one of the most basic ways of cooking risotto.
-Once you are sure of how to cook the rice, you can transform risotto into many different forms according to your likes and dislikes.
+The recipe above is one of the most basic ways of cooking plain risotto.
+Once you are sure of how to cook the rice, you can transform a good risotto in many different ways according to your likes and dislikes.
+There are multiple flavour options from butternut squash risotto, mushroom risotto, saffron, a tomato sauce, seafood risotto and many more variations of this Italian rice dish.